 FUNDRAISING OPPORTUNITIES FOR MISSIONS

 Primary support for mission activities at St Matthias comes from the generous giving of money, time, materials, and talents from our members and friends.
 Throughout the year we conduct the following activities to generate funds for our missions.

-LOCAL DISCRETIONARY FUND show details Baskets are set on each side of the altar on Communion Sundays foranyone led to donate to the Pastor’s Discretionary Fund.
-This fund is used for those who contact the church for help with gas, food, utility bills, etc. The people in need are vetted and the fund is closely monitored and distribution records kept.
-(ONGOING)
+LOCAL BENEVOLENCE FUND show details Baskets are set on each side of the altar on Communion Sundays for anyone led to donate to the Pastor’s Benevolence Fund.
+This fund is used for those who contact the church for help with utility bills, etc. (ONGOING)

 INDIVIDUAL GENEROSITY show details

 None of these missions would be possible without the spiritual, financial, and physical support of our church members.
 We are a small church with a big heart for our brothers and sisters.
 We live by the words of Matthew 25:35-36, …For I was hungry and you gave me food, I was thirsty and you gave me something to drink, I was a 23 stranger and you welcomed me, I was naked and you gave me clothing, I was in prison and you visited me.
 (ONGOING)

 God bless those servants who hear the cries

 of the needy and answer